-GOVERNOR’S OFFICE NEWS RELEASE: Hawaiʻi receives first waiver for Small Business Health Options Program under Affordable Care ActPosted on Dec 30, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Hawaiʻi receives first waiver for Small Business Health Options Program under Affordable Care ActPosted on Dec 30, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The federal Department of Health and Human Services announced today that Hawaiʻi has been granted a State Innovation Waiver under the Affordable Care Act (ACA).
 The waiver applies only to the Small Business Health Options Program.